Cadence Design Systems (NASDAQ:CDNS) Releases Q2 Earnings Guidance

-Cadence Design Systems (NASDAQ:CDNS – Get Rating) updated its second quarter earnings guidance on Monday.
+Cadence Design Systems (NASDAQ:CDNS – Get Rating) issued an update on its second quarter earnings guidance on Monday morning.
 The company provided EPS guidance of $0.95-0.99 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.91.
 The company issued revenue guidance of $825-845 million, compared to the consensus revenue estimate of $821.43 million.Cadence Design Systems also updated its FY 2022 guidance to $3.890-$3.970 EPS.

-A number of analysts recently weighed in on the stock.
-UBS Group increased their price target on shares of Cadence Design Systems from $170.00 to $180.00 and gave the company a neutral rating in a research report on Tuesday.
-StockNews.com initiated coverage on shares of Cadence Design Systems in a research report on Thursday, March 31st.
-They issued a buy rating on the stock.
-Bank of America raised their target price on shares of Cadence Design Systems from $160.00 to $180.00 and gave the stock an underperform rating in a report on Monday, January 10th.
-KeyCorp raised their target price on shares of Cadence Design Systems from $205.00 to $215.00 and gave the stock an overweight rating in a report on Tuesday.
-Finally, Robert W. Baird dropped their target price on shares of Cadence Design Systems from $211.00 to $203.00 in a report on Tuesday.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating and nine have issued a buy rating to the stock.
-According to MarketBeat, the stock presently has an average rating of Buy and a consensus target price of $185.77.

-Several institutional investors and hedge funds have recently bought and sold shares of CDNS.
-Paradigm Financial Partners LLC acquired a new stake in shares of Cadence Design Systems during the fourth quarter worth $222,000.
-NEXT Financial Group Inc raised its stake in Cadence Design Systems by 211.6% in the fourth quarter.
-NEXT Financial Group Inc now owns 1,265 shares of the software maker’s stock valued at $235,000 after purchasing an additional 859 shares in the last quarter.
-Forum Financial Management LP acquired a new position in Cadence Design Systems in the fourth quarter valued at about $279,000.
-Qtron Investments LLC acquired a new position in Cadence Design Systems in the fourth quarter valued at about $320,000.
-Finally, Kingsview Wealth Management LLC acquired a new position in Cadence Design Systems in the fourth quarter valued at about $504,000.
+Several institutional investors and hedge funds have recently bought and sold shares of the company.
+Paradigm Financial Partners LLC purchased a new stake in shares of Cadence Design Systems during the 4th quarter worth about $222,000.
+Forum Financial Management LP bought a new position in shares of Cadence Design Systems in the 4th quarter valued at approximately $279,000.
+EP Wealth Advisors LLC raised its stake in shares of Cadence Design Systems by 74.8% in the 4th quarter.
+EP Wealth Advisors LLC now owns 3,752 shares of the software maker’s stock valued at $699,000 after acquiring an additional 1,605 shares in the last quarter.
+NewEdge Advisors LLC raised its stake in shares of Cadence Design Systems by 58.3% in the 4th quarter.
+NewEdge Advisors LLC now owns 12,798 shares of the software maker’s stock valued at $2,384,000 after acquiring an additional 4,712 shares in the last quarter.
+Finally, Kingsview Wealth Management LLC bought a new position in shares of Cadence Design Systems in the 4th quarter valued at approximately $504,000.
 83.85% of the stock is owned by institutional investors.

 Cadence Design Systems Company Profile (Get Rating)